 - (a) Basis of Presentation The accompanying Schedule of Expenditures of Federal Awards is presented on the modified accrual basis of accounting.
-Accordingly, expenditures are recognized when the liability is incurred. - (b) Cash Assistance School Breakfast and Lunch Program Program expenditures represent federal reimbursement for meals provided during the year. - (c) Non-Cash Assistance (Commodities) School Lunch Program Program expenditures represent the value of donated foods received during the year. - (d) Homeland Security Grant Program Program expenditures represent financial and non-financial federal assistance passed through from the City of Boston. - (e) Public Assistance Grants Program expenditures represent federal reimbursement for eligible disaster assistance costs.
+Accordingly, expenditures are recognized when the liability is incurred. - (b) Cash Assistance School Breakfast and Lunch Program Program expenditures represent federal reimbursement for meals provided during the year. - (c) Non-Cash Assistance (Commodities) School Lunch Program Program expenditures represent the value of donated foods received during the year. - (d) Homeland Security Grant Program Program expenditures represent financial and non-financial federal assistance passed through from the City of Boston, Massachusetts.